 Skip to main content

-The recent and rapid escalation of conflict in Lebanon has forced thousands of people to flee their homes, exacerbating the already profound socioeconomic crisis and protracted Syrian refugee situation.
-This latest surge in violence has displaced a significant number of individuals and families, compounding the fragility of a population burdened by accumulated crises, and underscoring the urgent need for an immediate and robust humanitarian response.
+The rapid escalation of conflict in Lebanon in September 2024 forced thousands of people to flee their homes, exacerbating the already profound socioeconomic crisis and protracted Syrian refugee situation.

-WFP provides emergency food assistance to families, who have received hot meals, ready-to-eat rations, food parcels, fresh bread, sandwiches and emergency cash transfers.
-WFP has also been stocking food supplies in strategic areas for several months and is ready to scale up hot meal operations and cash assistance through social safety nets.
+WFP provides emergency food assistance to families, who receive hot meals, ready-to-eat rations, food parcels, fresh bread, sandwiches and emergency cash transfers.
+WFP's stocking of food supplies in strategic areas meant we were ready to scale up hot-meal operations and cash assistance through social safety nets.

-Prior to recent developments, Lebanon had already been facing record-high currency depreciation, with food inflation soaring compared to pre-COVID levels.
-According to the latest World Bank report issued in May 2024, poverty has more than tripled over the past decade, reaching unprecedented levels.
+Prior to the escalation of violence, Lebanon had been facing record-high currency depreciation, with food inflation soaring compared to pre-COVID levels.
+According to a World Bank report in May 2024, poverty had more than tripled over the past decade, reaching unprecedented levels.

-The human impact is dire: food insecurity is rapidly deepening across Lebanon, with 23 percent of the population – 1.26 million peoplefacing acute hunger.
+The human impact is dire: food insecurity is rapidly deepening across Lebanon, with almost a quarter of the population – 1.26 million peoplefacing acute hunger.
 Half of Lebanese families and almost all refugees are struggling to put food on the table.

 What the World Food Programme is doing in Lebanon